Early Learning Victoria works with families to support their child’s care needs.

 2. Policy statement

-- all staff are familiar with the requirements of the children’s nappy changing and toileting procedures
+- staff know the details of the children’s nappy changing and toileting procedures

 - the dignity and rights of each child are always respected

-- all staff are aware of their responsibility to practise line-of-sight supervision of educators who are changing nappies or assisting with toileting
+- all staff are aware of their responsibility to practice ‘line-of-sight’ supervision.
+That is, making sure that educators who are changing nappies or assisting with toileting can always be seen by another staff member

 - all centres comply with WorkSafe Victoria: Children’s services occupational health and safety compliance kit.